While London Sleeps

-While London Sleeps is a 1926 Warner Bros. film about a police-dog, Rinty, who helps Scotland Yard defeat a dangerous criminal organisation known as the Mediterranean Brotherhood that operates out of the Limehouse district of London.
+While London Sleeps is a silent 1926 Warner Bros. film about a police-dog, Rinty, who helps Scotland Yard defeat a dangerous criminal organisation known as the Mediterranean Brotherhood that operates out of the Limehouse district of London.
 Walter Morosco wrote the screenplay.
 It was the first of many films directed by Howard Bretherton, and one of several created for Rin Tin Tin, a German Shepherd dog used in films during the 1920s and 1930s.
-The film was also released with a Vitaphone sound-on-disc soundtrack with a music score and sound effects, and only the sound discs survive today.
+The film appears to be lost.
 The British release prints censored the more horrific aspects of the film.

 George Kotsonaros only appeared in two horror films, this one and The Wizard (1927), and he played a beast-man in both movies.
 He died in a car accident in Alabama in 1933.

 Plot

 Inspector Burke of Scotland Yard concentrates all his forces on the capture of London Letter, a notorious criminal leader in the Limehouse district who possesses both Rinty, a splendid dog, and a man-beast monster called The Monk who ravages and kills at his master's command.
 Burke almost apprehends the gang in the midst of an attempted theft, but Rinty's uncanny perceptions foil Burke's coup, and Foster is killed for betraying the gang.
 When Rinty loses in a fight against another dog, Burke's daughter, Dale, rescues Rinty from London Letter's abuse, and he becomes devoted to his new mistress.
 At the criminal's order, the monster kidnaps Dale and imprisons her.
 Burke and his men wound London Letter while on his trail, and Rinty finds him dying.
 In a ferocious battle, Rinty kills the monster by tearing out his throat.